-During the quarter, Barrick Gold Corp ("Barrick") continued its exploration work as per its JV with Thor.
+During the quarter, Barrick Gold Corp ("Barrick") continued its exploration work.
 Desktop re-evaluation work of all geochemical, geological and geophysical data across the prospecting license was undertaken with an aim to generate targets for further work.

 Qualified Person's Statement